EvoHull/Tapirs/documentation/docs/About/design.md

 ## Kraken2
 Kraken2 is an alternative to blast and LCA.
 It uses a k-mer approach to determine taxonomy of query sequences by comparing to a databases built from reference sequences and taxonomic information.
 Databases are large, and require significant RAM and time to produce and their construction is not part of this workflow.
 Kraken2 searches themselves however are very fast and efficient.

+## sintax
+Sintax assigns taxonomy to query sequences by kmer similarity.

 ## graphical display of results
 Krona is used to make an interactive html page to display taxonomic summaries